resthub/resthub.org/spring-stack.rst

 Spring profiles
 ~~~~~~~~~~~~~~~

 RESThub 2 uses `Spring 3.1 profiles <http://blog.springsource.com/2011/02/14/spring-3-1-m1-introducing-profile/>`_ to let you activate or not each module.
 It allows you to add Maven dependencies for example on resthub-jpa and resthub-web-server and let you control when you activate these modules.
-It is especialy usefull when running unit tests, if you test your service layer, you may not need to activate resthub-web-server module.
+It is especially useful when running unit tests: when testing your service layer, you may not need to activate the resthub-web-server module.

 You can also use Spring profile for your own application Spring configuration.

 Profile activation on your webapp is done very early in the application lifecycle, and is done in your Web application initializer (Java equivalent of the web.xml) described just before.
-Just provide the list of profile to activate in the onStartup() method:
+Just provide the list of profiles to activate in the onStartup() method:

 .. code-block:: java

 	AnnotationConfigWebApplicationContext appContext = new AnnotationConfigWebApplicationContext();
 	appContext.getEnvironment().setActiveProfiles("resthub-mongodb", "resthub-web-server");

-In your tests, you should use @ActiveProfiles annotation to activate the profiles you need :
+In your tests, you should use the @ActiveProfiles annotation to activate the profiles you need:

 .. code-block:: java

-	@ActiveProfiles("resthub-jpa"}) // or @ActiveProfiles({"resthub-jpa","resthub-web-server"})
+	@ActiveProfiles("resthub-jpa") // or @ActiveProfiles({"resthub-jpa","resthub-web-server"})
 	public class SampleTest extends AbstractTransactionalTest {

 	}

-RESThub web tests provides you a helper to activate profiles too:
+RESThub web tests comes with a helper to activate profiles too:

 .. code-block:: java